knowmetools/km-api/docs/API/know-me-profile.rst

     :status 201: The profile item was succesfully created.
     :status 400: Invalid request.
 Check the response data for details.
-    :status 404: There is no profile row with the given ``id`` accessible to the requesting user.
+    :status 404: There is no profile topic with the given ``id`` accessible to the requesting user.

 Profile Item Detail
 -------------------